Nick Fortes Player Props: Marlins vs. Yankees

 Yankees Pitching Rankings

+- The Yankees pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Yankees' 3.98 team ERA ranks 10th across all MLB pitching staffs.
+- The Yankees have the 11th-ranked team ERA among all league pitching staffs (3.98).

 © 2023 Data Skrive.
 All rights reserved.